microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 These steps are performed by whoever is currently responsible for monitoring the llvm-build, and may be repeated as needed:

+1. File an issue in DXC repository using the `vk_release_checklist.md` issue template, assign this to yourself.
+This should be handed off at the end of rotation.
-1. Update the SPIRV-Headers and SPIRV-Tools submodules to the commits specified by LunarG.
+3. Update the SPIRV-Headers and SPIRV-Tools submodules to the commits specified by LunarG.
-2. Create the `release/vulkan/<version>` branch, which triggers the pipeline.
+4. Create the `release/vulkan/<version>` branch, which triggers the pipeline.
-3. Check whether the resulting candidate is validated (see [Release Candidate readiness](#release-candidate-readiness)).
+5. Check whether the resulting candidate is validated (see [Release Candidate readiness](#release-candidate-readiness)).
-4. Email the validated DXC commit back to LunarG.
+6. Tag the validated commit, `vulkan-sdk-<version>-rc`, as a release candidate
+7. Report that tag to LunarG.
+This can be done through email or by updating Khronos GitLab release issue with the validated commit.

 ### Release Candidate readiness